Fairplay (magazine): Internet age

 Fairplay was the first maritime publication to start an internet and email daily news service, in 1996.
-Its data management activities led to a joint venture with Lloyd's Register in 2001, known as Lloyd's Register–Fairplay Ltd (LR Fairplay).
+Its data management activities led to a joint venture with Lloyd's Register in 2001, known as Lloyd's Register–Fairplay (LR Fairplay).
 This new enterprise was then the sole provider of IMO numbers.
-The next years saw several acquisitions of other companies and in 2004, a partnership with HITT NV of the Netherlands, which created AISLive, a broadcast system for tracking vessel movements.
-Fairplay was acquired by IHS in 2008, including 50% of LRFairplay, and the corporation also bought Lloyd's Register's 50% share of that maritime data business in 2009.
+The next years saw several acquisitions of other companies and, in 2004, a partnership with HITT of the Netherlands, which created AISLive, a broadcast system for tracking vessel movements.
+Fairplay was acquired by IHS in 2008, including 50% of LR Fairplay, and the corporation also bought Lloyd's Register's 50% share of that maritime data business in 2009.

-Present
+Final years

 In 2011, the Fairplay publication company was renamed IHS Fairplay.
 It produced the weekly magazine in print, a digital edition, a daily email newsletter, and the monthly magazine Solutions.
-Additionally, Fairplay's website provided up-to-date news and information for registered users (“up to five free articles every thirty days“) and subscribers.
-The organisation was based in Coulsdon, UK, has offices in America, Singapore, Sweden and a network of correspondents worldwide.
-In September 2018 it was announced that Fairplay would cease publication by the end of 2018, with the last issue due to print the first week of December.
+Fairplay's website also provided up-to-date news and information for registered users and subscribers.
+The organisation was then based in Coulsdon, UK, with offices in America, Singapore, Sweden and a network of correspondents worldwide.

+In September 2018 it was announced that Fairplay would cease publication by the end of 2018, with the last issue in the first week of December.